es7s/holms/README.md

                             shrinking (but they still will be expanded when needed).
       --decimal             Use decimal byte offsets instead of hexadecimal.
+      --alt                 Use alternative notation for control characters: caret notation for ASCII C0, octal notation for ASCII C1.
       --oneline             Discard all newline characters (0x0a LINE FEED) from the input.
       --no-table            Do not format results as a table, just apply the